xen-project/xen/docs/designs/xenstore-migration.md

 ### WATCH_DATA

-The image format will contain a `WATCH_DATA` record for each watch registered by a connection for which there is `CONNECTION_DATA` record previously present.
+The image format will contain either a `WATCH_DATA` or a `WATCH_DATA_EXTENDED` record for each watch registered by a connection for which there is `CONNECTION_DATA` record previously present.

 ```
     0       1       2       3    octet